 They have all the essentials, and it is very hard to leave without picking up some of their sushi.
 It is also the place I go when I want to treat myself to one of their sushi platters for a special occasion.

-If you are visiting one of these shops for the first time, these are the things I would start with:
+If you are visiting one of these Melbourne Japanese grocery stores for the first time, I would start with the ingredients that are harder to find at regular supermarkets.

-Each of these stores has its own charm, and visiting them always makes me feel a little closer to home.
+Each of these stores has its own charm, and every visit makes me feel a little closer to home.

 - Tomoka